haxpor/sr_st/README.md

 Various testbeds are inside `apps`.
 In each directory, it's self-contained applications using Makefile to build.
 Just go there, and hit `make`.

+# License

+MIT, Wasin Thonkaew
+It will be awesome if you benefit from using any part of this project.
+Please let me know, it will make me happy.